MatteoGioia/neuron/zettelkasten/University/Autonomous Networking/AN IV - Routing.md

 ### Flooding

-This ==tecnique does not need routes but generates an enormous amount of superfluous traffic==
+This ==technique does not need routes but generates an enormous amount of superfluous traffic==
 - which in WSN with low power and small battery is bad news!

 ==Properties==: